greenpeace/gpes-telemarketing-files-validator/README.md

 ## Edit the validators rules

-The folder `validators` contain the file specific validators rules.
+The folder [validators](validators) contain the file specific validators rules.

-The file `src/js/tlmkValidator.js` is a general library with an object that's inherited by all specific file validators.
+The file [src/js/tlmkValidator.js](src/js/tlmkValidator.js) is a general library with an object that's inherited by all specific file validators.
 This object is inherited and can be overwriten.

 Other code is in the `src` folder.

 ## License and use

-This software is fit-for-purpose but you can modify it for your own needs under the GPLv3 license.
+This software is fit-for-purpose but you can modify it for your own needs under the [GPLv3 license](LICENSE).
 Due to it's nature we will not accept pull requests.

-The Greenpeace logo on top of each page is trademarked by Greenpeace and can't be used outside Greenpeace.
+The [Greenpeace logo](img/greenpeace-logo-verde.svg) on top of each page is trademarked by Greenpeace and can't be used outside Greenpeace.

+## Validating files in a server

+In principle it’s possible to use Papaparse from Nodejs and validate the CSVs on the server with similar code.
+If needed this will be added in the future.